The AARP Community Challenge helps local governments and nonprofit organizations make immediate improvements that can jump-start positive change.

 - Purchase of vehicles (such as a car or truck)

 - Sponsorships of other organizations’ events or activities

 - Research and development for a nonprofit endeavor

 - Research and development for a for-profit endeavor

 - The promotion of a for-profit entity and/or its products and services

-Please view Attachment C for examples of projects that AARP has funded in the past.
+Visit the 2022 AARP Community Challenge page and download the PDF of Attachment C, which features examples of projects that AARP has funded in the past.
 While these projects can help inform your thinking, we are also interested in innovative and fresh ideas!

 You can see videos of previous projects, videos about each category, descriptions of previously funded projects and more via AARP.org/CommunityChallenge.